-- If someone has been injured at work, seek appropriate medical assistance immediately if needed. - You must notify us within 48 hours of becoming aware that a worker has sustained a workplace injury or that an incident has occurred. - The injury must be reported even if the worker doesn't intend to make a workers compensation claim.
+- If someone has been injured at work, seek appropriate medical assistance immediately if needed. - You must notify CMI within 48 hours of becoming aware that a worker has sustained a workplace injury or that an incident has occurred. - The injury must be reported even if the worker doesn't intend to make a workers compensation claim.
 You can complete an Early Notification of Incident Form for this purpose. - This is important because if their injury becomes worse over time and they need to seek treatment, there will be a record of the incident which may assist the claims process. - Reporting an injury also enables you to track (and address) potentially hazardous tasks or equipment in the workplace. - Any work-related injuries and illnesses must also be recorded in the register of injuries, which all workplaces are required to keep.

-Incident occurs

-Incident reported

-Claim: early notification or lodgement

-Provision of treatment, rehab, RTW solutions Liability determined Case closure
+Incident Incident occurs reported Claim: early notification or lodgement arly Provision of fon treatment, ment rehab, RTW solutions Liability Case determined closure